raspberrypilearning/paint-box/en/step_5.md

 --- /task ---

 --- task ---
 Test your project, to see if you can clear and erase on the stage.
+The eraser line will be a little thin at the moment, but this will be fixed in the next step.

 ![screenshot](images/paint-erase-test.png)
 --- /task ---